interacsean/errable/README.md

 *Why is this useful*?

-In traditional javascript, errors are generally thrown within a function, necessitating the try/catch pattern, forcing error handling (of an unknown error type) to happen in another block scope, removed from the regular flow of your program.
+In traditional javascript, errors are generally thrown within a function, necessitating the try/catch pattern.
+This forces error handling (of an unknown error type) to happen in another block scope, removed from the regular flow of your program.

-As a standalone piece of code, if your module throws an error, it is impossible to annotate the type of the error that is thrown, in order for the consumer to appropriately handle the exception.
+As a standalone piece of code, if your module throws an error, it is impossible to annotate the type of the error that is thrown, in order for the consumer to appropriately handle the exception state.

 If the caller of a function did not wrap the call in a `try`/`catch`, the error may be caught further upstream, or not at all.
 Additionally